DSCKGEC/Resumie/readme.md

 See below for our future steps.

 - Saving the state of the fragments
-- Transfering data of fragments to an activity all at once
+- Transferring data of fragments to activity all at once
 - Creating a design for the resume

 ## Getting started